mlph-kvillegas/library/README.md

   - [ ] Not sure what to use (redux-thunk vs redux-saga)
   - [ ] Project setup for middleware

    Note: No middle used on current project setup.
 Was able to use redux on components so far without middleware

 - [ ] Component x Redux x Hooks x Bootstrap

-Note: Hooks used: useSelector, useDispatch, useState

   - [x] 1 component for now
   - [x] Delete